 The new community of Perigo would apparently get a very slow start, as a post office was not established until 1895, likely around the time when new capital allowed for the construction of the large mill seen in the photos on this page..

 The Perigo mine would begin to wane in the early years of the new century, and by 1905 Perigo was once again without a post office.
-The mine would be worked intermittently until the Great Depression when it would permanently cease production.
+The mine would be worked intermittently until the Great Depression when it was permanently closed.